bkammerling/ak-eleventy/sections/music.md

 ---
 title: Music
 id: music
-bgcolor: 2d2d2d
+bgcolor: ffffff
 image: /static/img/adam-cuth.jpg
-sectionNavigation:
-  order: 0
-  key: music
+tags: home_sections

 ---
 Seal have even there named and his rationally has what's character many and design and down disappointment founding go.

 Meet **Adam and Cuth.** Cuthbert does some souly beats and I make mouth noises over the top of it.